Open-Finance-Lab/FinAI_Contest_2025/Task_3_FinRL_DeFi/README.md

 ### Training Dataset

 Hourly data for the WETH/USDC Uniswap v3 pool (0.05% fee tier), covering the period from **May 5, 2021 at 1:00 am to January 29, 2024 at 7:00 pm**.
+The training dataset ends on January 29, 2024 at 7:00 pm.
+Participants may use their own train/validation split strategies, but must avoid relying on data beyond this timestamp.
 The dataset is sourced from the Uniswap Ethereum subgraph and resampled into an evenly spaced hourly series.

 Participants will be provided with the market price time series and a starter reinforcement learning environment (`Uniswapv3Env`) that constructs the state vector automatically at each time step.
 The environment internally computes the following state variables: